The Second Chance Gap

 Date Written: September 15, 2018

 Over the last decade, dozens of states have enacted “second chance” reforms that increase the eligibility of individuals charged or convicted of crimes to, upon application, shorten or downgrade their past convictions, clean their criminal records, and/or regain the right to vote.
 While much fanfare has accompanied the increasing availability of “second chances,” less is known about their uptake.
-This study introduces the concept of the “second chance gap” - the gap between eligibility and delivery of certain forms of second chance relief, and sizes it in connection with several initiatives.
-It documents "uptake gaps" in association with Presidential Clemency and Ca reclassification to be large, with 90% of the eligible population not receiving their second chance.
-Applying laws from alll 50 states to a random sample of records associated with ~15,000 adults seeking on-demand jobs in the past 20 months , I estimate that 40-50% or more of Americans with criminal (court) records could clean their record on the basis of one or more state clearance criteria, for a conservative estimate of 25-30M of Americans who could, but have not, partially or fully cleared their criminal records under existing law.
-These findings suggest that in many cases, the majority of second chances have been missed chances, due to administrative factors like low awareness and high-cost, high-friction application processes and backlog.
-To close the second chance gaps and unlock opportunities for individuals with criminal histories, this Essay argues, policymakers should consider automating second chances, and in the process burden-shifting, centralizaing, and ensuing consistency in the implementation of second chances.
-Ensuring that the design and administration of second chance laws reflect their intent can help remove the red tape, not steel bars, that stand in the way of second chances.
+This study introduces the concept of the “second chance gap” - the gap between eligibility and delivery of second chance relief - and sizes it in connection with several second chance initiatives and laws.
+Using administrative data, I estimate that less than 10% of individuals eligible for relief under the Obama Clemency Initiative and California’s Prop 47 and 64 received it under petition-based processes.
+Using a novel dataset of ~60,000 criminal records based on background checks performed in 2017 and 2018 on persons primarily seeking gig economy work, I estimate that, conservatively, 30-40% of adults with records, or 25-30M individuals, are entitled under state laws to clean their criminal records, partially or fully, but not have done so.
+These findings suggest that a large number of petition-based second chances have been missed chances, due to administrative factors like low awareness and high cost, high-friction application processes.
+To close second chance gaps at scale and unlock opportunities for individuals with criminal histories, this Essay argues in favor of automation.
+Using state legislative data, it finds that under Pennsylvania’s “fully automatic” Clean Slate model, the cost per clearance is around 5 cents as compared to costs per application (including court and defendant time) in the thousands to implement some petition-based models.
+Automating the administration of second chance relief can help remove the red tape, not steel bars, that stand in the way of second chances.

 Keywords: criminal records, cost-benefit analysis, uptake analysis, computational policy